dotnet/runtime/docs/design/features/objc-interop.md

 The CoreCLR Diagnostics' infrastructure (i.e. [SOS](https://github.com/dotnet/diagnostics)) should be updated to assist in live and coredump scenarios.
 The following details should be retrievable from types:

-* Determine the address of the Objective-C instance wrapping a specific managed object as well as the external reference count on that managed object (e.g. `DumpOCCW` - "Dump Objective-C callable wrapper").
+* Determine the address of the Objective-C instance wrapping a specific managed object as well as the external reference count on that managed object (e.g. `DumpOCCW` - "Dump Objective-C Callable Wrapper").
-* Determine the address of the Objective-C instance that a managed object is representing in a managed environment (e.g. `DumpROCW` - "Dump Runtime Objective-C wrapper").
+* Determine the address of the Objective-C instance that a managed object is representing in a managed environment (e.g. `DumpROCW` - "Dump Runtime callable Objective-C Wrapper").

 ## References